Natural Coiled Curls

 Styling Natural Coiled Curls

-Natural coiled curls tend to tangle easily.
-To avoid hair breakage, be gentle when detangling your strands.
-Apply a conditioning spray or serum, then start at the ends and work up to your roots with a wide-tooth comb.
+Natural coiled curls tend to tangle easily, so be gentle when detangling your strands to avoid breakage.
+Apply a conditioning spray or serum, then start at the ends and work your way up to your roots with a wide tooth comb.

-All types of curly hair reflect less light than straight hair, making it harder to achieve a mirror-like shine.
-If you want added gloss on your curls, use products that condition, smooth the cuticle, and encourage light reflection.
+Naturally, all types of curly hair reflect less light than straight hair, making it harder to achieve a mirror-like shine.
+If your curls crave added gloss, incorporate products that condition, smooth the cuticle, and encourage light reflection, into your regime.

-If you dye, bleach or straighten your hair, make sure you protect and hydrate it.
-The individual strands of coiled curls have a flattened (versus round) shape, which allows them to absorb chemicals more rapidly than other hair textures.
-This makes them particularly vulnerable to damage.
-To help prevent snapping and breakage, use an intensive pre-shampoo conditioning treatment, such as our Elasticizer Extreme, at least once a week.
+If you dye, bleach or straighten your hair, it’s even more important to protect and hydrate it.
+The individual strands of coiled curls have a flattened (versus round) shape, which makes them particularly prone to damage.
+To help prevent snapping and breakage, make time for an intensive pre-shampoo conditioning treatment, such as our Elasticizer Extreme, at least once a week.

-If you wear your hair in braids or other tight styles, be careful of a type of hair loss called traction alopecia.
+If you like to wear your hair in braids or other tight styles, be mindful of a type of hair loss known as traction alopecia.
 Traction hair loss is caused by long-term pulling on your hair follicles.
 It generally starts as recession at your front hairline, and can then continue with a general thinning all over your scalp.
-In some cases, people’s hair comes out in clumps.
-If you act on traction alopecia early, you will be able to reverse the hair loss — but as the condition progresses, hair loss becomes permanent.
-The best ways to prevent it are to reduce the tightness of your braids / buns / ponytails — or alternate tighter hair styles with looser ones, to give your follicles time to recover.
+If you act against traction alopecia early, you may be able to reverse the hair loss — but be aware that as the condition progresses, hair loss becomes permanent.
+The best way of preventing it is by reducing the tightness of your braids, buns or ponytails — or by alternating tighter hairstyles with looser ones, to give your follicles a break to recover.